Note: This hotel left the Marriott system on January 1, 2019.

 I had a great day touring Prague, and I also wanted to share a review of my home base while there, the Sheraton Prague Charles Square.
 Rates were cheap, and I was fortunate to have my Suite Night Award clear 5 days out, so I had a nice multi-level suite for my stay.
 Granted, I wasn’t in the hotel very long, but it was nice to have the space while I was there, and this upgrade beat some of the others I have received, and also better than letting these expire, which happened last year.
 I booked this room for cash, which at about $130, I considered a good deal for this spacious (upgraded) room.

 I checked in pretty late on Friday night.
-I didn’t have the energy to venture out, so I just stayed in the hotel, figuring I’d get up early to see the city on Saturday.
+Lacking the energy to venture out, I just stayed in the hotel.
+Especially since I would get up early to see the city on Saturday.
 I did check out the Sheraton Club lounge, and even had a beer while planning my day of touring.
 This lounge is open all day, although a full buffet breakfast was included in the restaurant, so I did not return to the club after this evening visit.

 Not a lot of options, but it was after 10pm, so this beats many club lounges since it was open

 Finally, in my room, I was pleasantly surprised at the excellent large suite.
 I also received a welcome amenity (some cookies and grapes) despite choosing and receiving the points amenity at check in.

 Sheraton Prague Duplex Suite

 The room itself was an interesting design, spanning 3 levels.
 The main floor had a desk, an espresso machine, a tea kettle, and a large TV and couch.
 The windows faced in interior courtyard of the hotel, and were floor to ceiling.
 Up a few stairs was the bathroom, with a separate tub and shower.
 At the top of the stairs was the king sized bed, with a lofted view into the living room on the main floor.
 There was also a half bathroom next to the bedroom.